27 Best World War II & Cold War Sights in Berlin

 It was used by the German government until 1933 when a fire greatly damaged the building.
 Marking the end of the Weimar Republic and the strengthening of the Nazi dictatorship, the building was neglected and suffered more damage during WWII.

 After the war, when Berlin was divided into East and West, the Reichstag Building sat in the West just steps from the Berlin Wall.
-The seat of the German government has moved to Bonn, and though the building was somewhat repaired, it was seldom used.
+The seat of the German government was moved to Bonn, and though the building was somewhat repaired, it was seldom used.

 After reunification, the building was redesigned and restored.
 It opened in 1999, and the German Parliament returned here once again.